vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-6.md

 **application.conf Reference:**

-- For more information on scala configuration files, refer to [Loading Configurations in Scala](https://danielasfregola.com/2015/06/01/loading-configurations-in-scala/)
+- For more information on Scala configuration files, refer to [Loading Configurations in Scala](https://danielasfregola.com/2015/06/01/loading-configurations-in-scala/)

 ### Collect.scala

-Now that we have our application.conf file, we will reference it in the **Collect.scala** code file that we will implement.
-Create a **new file** in `src/main/scala` directory called `Collect.scala`.
+Now that we have our **application.conf** file, we will reference it in the **Collect.scala** code file that we will implement.
+Create a **new file** called `Collect.scala` in **src/main/scala** directory.
 Copy and paste the following code into the file:

 ~~~scala
 package main.scala